-The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives.
+-The sub-category #1A Sustainable covers environmentally and socially sustainable investments.

-The sub-category #1B Other E/S characteristics covers covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
+-The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

-\A portfolio security classified as sustainable investment may, taking into account all its activities, both contribute to a social objective and to an environmental objective (aligned or not with the taxonomy of the EU) and the figures shown take this into account.
+A portfolio security classified as sustainable investment may, taking into account all its activities, both contribute to a social objective and to an environmental objective (aligned or not with the taxonomy of the EU) and the figures shown take this into account.
 However, the same issuer can only be recognised once for sustainable investments (#1A Sustainable).